 A vast amount of alcohol was seized from underage drinkers during the operation, the alcohol in opened containers being disposed of at the scene.
 The large quantity of alcohol found in unopened containers was taken into police possession, photographed for the purpose of the media campaign before then being donated to a local charity, the Leyland Youth Action Group.

-The football competition organised by police was well attended and went some way to improving police/community relations and building a better rapport with the local youth.
+The football competitions organised by police in both years were well attended and went some way to improving police/community relations and building a better rapport with the local youth.

 DIFFICULTIES ENCOUNTERED